Course Accreditation Reviewers

 Professor Andrew Cresswell

-Professor Andrew Cresswell, is Professor and Head of School of Human Movement and Nutrition Sciences at The University of Queensland (UQ).
+Professor Andrew Cresswell, is a Professor and former Head of School of the School of Human Movement and Nutrition Sciences at The University of Queensland (UQ).
 He completed his medical doctorate in Neuroscience from the Karolinska Institute, Sweden, in 1993 and returned to Australia in 2005 as Professor in Biomechanics/Neurophysiology at UQ.
 Andrew’s research interest is in the integration of neurophysiology and biomechanics to investigate the control of human movement.
-He has co-authored more than 160 peer reviewed publications in leading scientific journals with more than 4,500 attributed citations.
+He has co-authored more than 180 peer reviewed publications in leading scientific journals with more than 7,500 attributed citations.
 He has been awarded major research grants from the Swedish Research Foundation, the Australian National Health and Medical Research Council and the Australian Research Council.
-He is Section Editor for the Scandinavian Journal of Medicine and Science in Sports and serves on the Editorial Boards for Acta Physiologic and Journal of Science and Medicine in Sports.
-He is currently President of the International Society of Biomechanics, a Fellow of Sports Medicine Australia and a Past-president of the Australian and New Zealand Society of Biomechanics.
+He is Section Editor for the Scandinavian Journal of Medicine and Science in Sports, Associate Editor for the European Journal of Applied Physiology and serves on the Editorial Boards for Acta Physiologic and Journal of Science and Medicine in Sports.
+He is a former Past-president of the International Society of Biomechanics, a Fellow of Sports Medicine Australia and The International Society of Biomechanics and a Past-president of the Australian and New Zealand Society of Biomechanics.